Grounded Question-Answering in Long Egocentric Videos: Limitations and Future Work

 \section{Limitations and Future Work}

 From the experiments and analysis presented in the main paper and this supplementary material, we can draw the following observations. {\em First}, the performance of our method is closely tied to the quality of video features and training data.
 Enhancements in video features, particularly through improved visual-language alignment, and the inclusion of more training data, could lead to future improvements. {\em Second}, despite our efforts in designing appropriate prompts and rigorously filtering data, biases and inaccuracies still exist in the LLM-generated data. {\em Third}, our method faces challenges in fine-grained perception tasks, for example, object recognition and counting, particularly in complex environments.
-The adoption of object-centric features, for example, those for tracking and counting techniques could enhance performance in these areas. {\em Finally}, processing long egocentric videos demands significant computational resources.
-Future research should explore the use of memory networks for compressing video features and developing more efficient models that maintain accuracy.
+The adoption of object-centric features, for example, those for tracking and counting techniques could enhance performance in these areas. {\em Fourth}, processing long egocentric videos demands significant computational resources.
+Future research should explore the use of memory networks for compressing video features and developing more efficient models that maintain accuracy. {\em Finally}, a query may relate to multiple video segments, but Ego4D-NLQ and QA-Ego4D assume only one is relevant per question.
+We advocate for loosening this assumption, as it is typical for multiple personal experiences to be triggered by a single query.
+Considering the difficulty of labeling multiple temporal windows for one query, a practical solution is to employ a well-trained Vision-Language Model (VLM) to identify potential candidates for further confirmation via human review.
+Subsequently, our method can be applied to generate QA pairs for each confirmed candidate.

 {

 }